A life of simple pleasures

 While my freelance work added the disciplines of graphic and web design, my greater period was as a media specialist and copywriter, during which it was the latter skill that underlaid my progress in promoting international, national and local brand names.
 For this I mostly wrote just a few lines at a time and rarely more than a few pages - even if the accumulation may have run into several thousands.
-Privately, over the years, I penned a few stories - some on a whim, some for my grandchildren, some more seriously thought out - and composed the odd poem or two (though nothing to match the prolific works of my brother, John, a recognised poet).
+Privately, over the years, I penned a few stories - some on a whim, some for my grandchildren, some more seriously thought out - and composed the odd poem or two (though nothing to match the prolific works of my late brother, John Alcock (1937 – 2018) who was a recognised poet, especially in Warwickshire and the Midlands).
 All were solely for my own or family's enjoyment.
 So, on retirement, I thought I would try something a bit longer.

 My first work, 'Tuna on Tuesdays' was just meant as a writing exercise, but once completed, it seemed a shame to merely consign its characters to languish in a dusty drawer - or worse, confined to magnetic digits giddily spinning on some backup hard drive - so the work was released to the world as a Kindle book.
 It's a quiet read, meant primarily for a more mature generation, but with an otherwise wide, general appeal.

 To follow that, a more ambitious work culminated in 'A Darkness of Voices', a light thriller that plots the events of a couple, Paul and Giules, caught up in the fringes of crime and drawn deeper into danger as they try to expose the perpetrators of a vicious attack and an abduction.
 That's also a Kindle book.

 Both books are now also available as Amazon paperback editions.